ps4mnf/ImmoApp/README.md

 ### Mobile App Setup

-To test on your mobile device:
+To test on your Android device:

-1. **Install Expo Go** on your phone from the App Store or Google Play
+1. **Install Expo Go** on your Android device from Google Play Store

 2. **For Development Testing:**
-   - Make sure your phone and computer are on the same WiFi network
+   - Make sure your Android device and computer are on the same WiFi network
-   - Scan the QR code with Expo Go (Android) or Camera app (iOS)
+   - Scan the QR code with Expo Go
    - The app should open in Expo Go

 3. **If QR code scanning doesn't work:**